idling-mind/flowfunc/README.md

 result = runner.run(output_nodes)
 ```
 `JobRunner` object helps evaluate the output of the front end node editor by making
 sure the inputs and outputs are routed properly.
+It takes in the output from the
-It returns a dictionary of `OutNode`
+nodeeditor, parses it using pydantic and creates a dict of `OutNode` objects, evaluates
+each of the objects by making sure the dependent inputs are routed properly.
+It uses the functions defined in the config object to evaluate a node.
+The output of `runner.run` is the same dictionary that it parsed initially, but
+now with an addtional `result` attribute on each node.
+If you are running in
+a distributed way, it will have a `job_id` attribute on every node.
+You can use
-objects which has a `result` attribute which contains the return object of the
+this `job_id` and the `queue` object to retrieve the results of the node.
-python function associated with the node.

 ```python
 DashFlume(id="nodeeditor", config=nodeeditor_config.config_dict())